 - danger and warning

-They warn other birds of impending danger, communicate with other birds and to court the opposite sex.
+They warn other birds of impending danger, communicate with other birds, and when courting the opposite sex.
 It’s not as simple as they sound and dozens of studies have been conducted and books written on the complexity of bird songs.

 #9: eBird for Bird Watching